- What is Special Immigrant Juvenile Status?

 Do I have to keep my child welfare case open in order to avoid losing my SIJ approval?

-Child welfare case needs to be open until SIJS is approved, which is around 3 to 6 months, unless you are adopted, placed with a permanent guardian, or age out of foster care.
+Yes, the child welfare case needs to be open until SIJS is approved, which is around 3 to 6 months, unless you are adopted, placed with a permanent guardian, or age out of foster care.
 The case does not need to stay open until the green card is available.
+Even though the law usually says a special immigration petition must be decided while the child is still under the juvenile court’s care, there’s an exception.
+If the court stopped being involved because the child was adopted, got a permanent guardian, or aged out of foster care, the petition may be able to still go forward.
+Talk to an attorney for more information.

 If I am approved for SIJS is there any way it can be taken away?